surajsahubigdata/Deformation-Analysis--Structural-Simulation/README.md

-# Deformation Prediction Using Machine Learning
+# 🚀 Predicting Material Deformation with Machine Learning! 🛠️

 This project aims to predict material deformation based on physical properties and applied load parameters using a machine learning model.
 We leverage synthetic data generated from simulated physical relationships and deploy a predictive model in a simple web-based application using Streamlit.